Get Started with Binance Chain

 - Sending and receiving assets

-There are some data seed node in the network which allow users perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
+There are data seed nodes in the network which allow users to perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
 If you run a full node by yourself, you can also use those RPC functions.
-Here is a list of all the Node RPC services it provides: https://docs.binance.org/api-reference/node-rpc.html
+Here is a list of all the Node RPC services it provides: node-rpc

 Advanced Ways To Use Blockchain